 Some employers will require you to have NVQ Level 2 or 3 in Health and Social Care.
 This course should give you the basics required to care for those in a vulnerable position.
 Your college may also have a careers department, who can put you in touch with the relevant people to progress your career, such as agencies or care homes.
 You may also be able to get work experience through the careers department or through your course, which can help later on when you are looking for a job.

 Volunteer experience is always great to have on your CV but it can also be a good route to get work within an agency or care home.
 You may find in time that you can move up from a volunteer role to a paid one and you will have gained many valuable skills.
 If there is a local agency or care home in your area, get in touch with them to see if they have any openings or opportunities for you.
 You may need a DBS or CRB check to carry out volunteer activities so you should check if this is the case

 Carers need to be patient, caring, good listeners, friendly, empathetic, quick thinking and calm so any other volunteer experience that you can get to showcase these traits will also be useful.

 Helping a relative or friend

-You may find that your introduction to being a carer has gone through a different route, as you may be caring for a relative or a friend.
+If you have a friend or a relative who are looking for a carer, this would be a good opportunity to get some experience.
+Or maybe, you are looking after a friend or relative at the moment and need some support?
 If that is the case, there are various places you can look to for financial aid.
 If you decide to continue to be a carer after they no longer need your assistance, the experience you have gained in looking after them will help you get a full-time job as a carer.